 If you have one or more of these risk factors, your doctor may want to do further tests to see if any of them are life-threatening.
 There is a test called cardiac catheterization that can diagnose heart disease, and what type, so that your doctor can prescribe the right treatment.
 You don’t want to put it off until your doctor diagnoses a heart attack.

 Fortunately, 80 percent of cardiac and stroke events are preventable.
 The good news is that men and women alike can prevent heart disease with healthy lifestyle changes.
 This American Heart Month, consider making just a few small changes.

 Eat a Heart-Healthy Diet

-A few small changes can make a major difference in your heart health:
+Even minor shifts like these can make a major difference in your heart health:

 - Reduce portion sizes of foods that are high in calories and sodium.